codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-auth0.md

 1. Enter the following:
   * **Client Name**: For auto-generation, leave empty.
 Codefresh generates the client name once you save the settings.
   * **Display Name**: Meaningful name that identifies this SSO integration.
+  * **Access Token**: Leave empty.
+Access tokens are used for team sync which is currently not supported for Auth0.
   * **Client ID**: The Client ID generated for your Auth0 application.
   * **Client secret**: The Client Secret also generated for your Auth0 application.
   * **Domain**: The domain of the Auth0 application.